CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 3) is zip comatible with SD Connect drag and drop upload? or does it get stuck? should we suggest other method od encryption?
 4) how do they install crypt4CH in SD Desktop?
 DO they need to install phyton first?

 4) Add link to our public key?
+How?
 5) video with data owner or seq facility or multiple data owners
 6) example video SD better not?
 7) CLI video or with better example?